Dan Wolfson Psy.D.

 Columbia University Center for Complicated Grief

-Part-time researcher and former full-time post-doctoral fellow in the practice and dissemination of Complicated Grief Treatment www.complicatedgrief.columbia.edu
+Former researcher and post-doctoral fellow in the practice and dissemination of Complicated Grief Treatment www.complicatedgrief.columbia.edu

-Adjunct Clinical Supervisor for City College of New York PhD in Clinical Psychology
+Adjunct Clinical Supervisor for New York University Center for Counseling and City College of New York PhD in Clinical Psychology

 Advanced Clinical Training